ideoforms/pylive/README.md

 ## Introduction

 PyLive is a framework for querying and controlling Ableton Live from a standalone Python script, mediated via Open Sound Control.
-It is effectively an interface to the Live Control Surfaces paradigm, which means it can do anything that a hardware control surface can do: querying and modifying properties of tracks, clips and devices.
+It is effectively an interface to the Live Control Surfaces paradigm, which means it can do anything that a hardware control surface can do:

+ - query and modify global parameters such as tempo, volume, pan, quantize, arrangement time
+ - query and modify properties of tracks, clips, scenes and devices
+ - trigger and stop clips and scenes

 ## Requirements